Alluxio/alluxio/docs/en/ufs/OBS.md

 Available endpoints are listed in the [Region and Endpoint list](https://developer.huaweicloud.com/en-us/endpoint) under the Object Storage Service category.

-If you want to use the `PFS` parallel file system, you need to configure in `conf/alluxio-site.properties` as below.
+If you want to use the `PFS` parallel file system, please add the following configuration in `conf/alluxio-site.properties`.
 The rest of the operations are the same as the `OBS` file system.
 Add:

 ```
 # default bucket type is obs